-Saturated fatty acids lead to mitochondrial dysfunction and insulin resistanceJanuary 20th, 2012 in Medical research /
+Saturated fatty acids lead to mitochondrial dysfunction and insulin resistanceJanuary 20, 2012 in Medicine & Health / Medical research

 Excessive levels of certain saturated fatty acids cause mitochondria to fragment, leading to insulin resistance in skeletal muscle, a precursor of type 2 diabetes, according to a paper in the January issue of the journal Molecular and Cellular Biology.
 This is the first time mitochondrial fragmentation has been implicated in insulin resistance, says corresponding author Yau-Sheng Tsai, of the College of Medicine, National Cheng Kung University, Taiwan, Republic of China.

 Mitochondria are the intracellular machines that turn sugar into energy, and skeletal muscle is packed with them.
 Normally, cells respond to insulin, a hormone, by importing glucose from the bloodstream.
 Type 2 diabetes is characterized by insulin resistance, a cellular impairment in glucose uptake.

 The new research offers an explanation for this phenomenon.
 “Disruption of mitochondrial dynamics may underlie the pathogenesis of muscle insulin resistance in obesity and type 2 diabetes,” says Tsai.
 That explanation suggests a hypothetical treatment.
 “Manipulating mitochondrial morphology may provide a novel therapeutic strategy for insulin resistance and type 2 diabetes,” says Tsai.
 In the study, the research showed that inhibiting mitochondrial fission in mouse models reduced the insulin resistance, he says.